 Devolution refers to the devolving of powers and funds from central government to local government.
 The potential impact on the NHS includes loss of national overview and terms & conditions.
 Fragmented services and loss of national responsibility will escalate post-code inequalities of service provision.

-It is important where possible to scrutinise past and current Government & NHS England policy and guidance, including their plans are for the future of the NHS.
+It is important where possible to scrutinise past and current Government & NHS England (NHSE) and NHS Improvement (NHSI) policy and guidance, including their plans are for the future of the NHS.
 We include here some key documents (2014 onwards) that outline some of their strategies.

 - Delivering the Forward View NHS Planning Guidance 2016